goncalves-lab/hyde/about.md

 Some of our projects:
 * Dynamics of somatic mutation in normal and pre-malignant human gynaecological tissues
 * Comparative genomics of female reproductive tissue ageing
-* Methods development for single-cell RNA-seq: KIRid/KIRquant, single-cell differential distributions, lineage tracing.
+* Methods development for single-cell RNA-seq:
+** KIRid/KIRquant
+** single-cell differential distributions
+** lineage tracing
-* Effects of common genetic variants on iPSC epigenomes.
+* Effects of common genetic variants on iPSC epigenomes